mobility-team/mobility/docs/source/modes.rst

 Functions
 ---------

-You must describe the transport modes that you wand to model.
+You must describe the transport modes that you want to model.
 Most usual modes are available, and you can use a combination of any mode with public transport.
 Available modes : walk, bicycle, car, carpool, public transport (+any mode before or after using public transport).

  .. automodule:: mobility.transport_modes